yifeidong0/yifeidong0.github.io/_pages/about.md

 Hi there!
 I'm a second-year PhD student at KTH Royal Institute of Technology in Stockholm under the supervision of Asoc.
 Prof. [Florian T. Pokorny](https://www.csc.kth.se/~fpokorny/).
 My research is supported by the European Commission project [SoftEnable](https://softenable.eu/).
 Previously, I received my M.Sc. from ETH Zurich and my B. Sc. from Shanghai Jiao Tong University.

-My current research interests include planning and co-design for robust manipulation.
+Robotics faces the challenge of achieving human-level robustness in manipulation.
+My research focuses on improving robotic manipulation by enhancing control policies and co-designing robot morphology for robust performance.
+I am exploring techniques such as caging-based manipulation and the synergy between morphology and behavior, taking into consideration the uncertainties in robot modeling, object properties and environments.
 Please find details in my [CV](assets/pdf/Yifei_CV.pdf).